renahashimi/portfolio2/README.md

 ## Brief

-In this assignment, we will be documenting three prior submissions from the first year:
+In this assignment, I will be documenting three prior submissions from the first year:

 - Semester Project 2
 - JavaScript Frameworks CA